Applying for a Building Consent

 Council may accept/require a Producer Statement from a suitably qualified expert as evidence that their design or building work complies or will comply with the New Zealand Building Code.
 The content of the statements must be project-specific.

-You are able to make minor changes to your plans at any stage of the application process.
-They will have to be checked for legislative compliance, which may slow the processing of your application.
+Minor changes to plans can be made at any stage of the application process however these will need to be checked for legislative compliance, which in some cases may slow the processing of your application.

 New projects cannot be added to your consent application once it is submitted.
-They will require a separate consent.
+A separate application will be required which will be assessed as per any other building consent application.

-Any changes to a consent that has already been granted will require an amendment application.
-This will cost extra.
+Changes to a consent that has already been granted will require an amendment application and incur further processing fees.

 Disclaimers and Copyright